open-contracting-extensions/public-private-partnerships/docs/reference/codelists.md

 ## OCDS codelists

 OCDS for PPPs reuses some codelists from the Open Contracting Data Standard, without modification.
-Refer to the core OCDS documentation for details of these codelists:
+Refer to the OCDS documentation for details of these codelists:

 ### Closed codelists